magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 ## Objectives

-Our kernel is evolving from an "embedded" kernel which often lacks protection to a multiprogrammed kernel.
+Our kernel is evolving from an "embedded" kernel which often lacks user/kernel separation to a multiprogrammed kernel.

 * Run processes in EL0
 * Add the syscall mechanism